Bokota

 - Traditional Healers

-- Traditional healers, known as 'curanderos,' play a vital role in health care, using herbal medicine and spiritual practices.
+- Traditional healers, known as 'curanderos,' play a crucial role in health care, using knowledge passed down through generations.

 - Gender Roles In Healthcare